 Orange County's aviation history is deeply rooted in general aviation (private, non-commercial) operations.
-From 1923, the year aviation pioneer Eddie Martin founded the airfield that ultimately became John Wayne Airport, until 1939, the Airport operated as a privately owned general aviation facility.
+Aviation pioneer Eddie Martin founded the airfield that ultimately became John Wayne Airport (JWA).
+From 1923 to 1939, the Airport operated as a privately owned general aviation facility.

-Today, John Wayne Airport is the home base for more than 500 private general aviation aircraft.
-These aircraft run the gamut from vintage biplanes and helicopters to sleek corporate jets.
-There are more than 380 County tiedown spaces for general aviation at John Wayne Airport.
+Today, JWA is the home base for approximately 500 private general aviation aircraft.
+These aircraft range from vintage biplanes and helicopters to sleek corporate jets.
+There are 379 County tiedown and hangar spaces for general aviation at JWA.
 Additional tiedown spaces are provided by fixed base operators (FBOs).

-General aviation accounts for the majority of the Airport's total aircraft operations (takeoffs and landings).
-In 2014, there were 187,137 general aviation operations, which represent 69.5% of the Airport's total number of operations.
+General aviation accounts for the majority of JWA's total aircraft operations (takeoffs and landings).
+In 2016, there were 191,159 general aviation operations, which represent 67% of the Airport's total number of operations.

-Two full-service FBOs, Atlantic Aviation and Signature Flight Support, provide aircraft fueling services, supplies, aircraft maintenance, flying lessons and other services.
-American Aircraft Maintenance, AOG Jet Support Inc., California Aero Marketing, Certified Aviation Services, Jay's Aircraft Maintenance, Martin Aviation, On-Call Jet Repair, SoCal Jet Services, and Western Avionics perform aircraft maintenance.
-Hangar facilities are provided by Executive Hangars LLC, Signature Flight Support, and McHone South Coast Associates.
+Two full-service FBOs, ACI Jet and Atlantic Aviation, provide aircraft fueling services, supplies, aircraft maintenance, flying lessons and other services.
+American Aircraft Maintenance, AOG Jet Support Inc., California Aero Marketing, Jay's Aircraft Maintenance, Martin Aviation, On-Call Jet Repair, SoCal Jet Services and Western Avionics perform aircraft maintenance.
+Hangar facilities are provided by ACI Jet Westside Hangars, Atlantic Aviation, Executive Hangars LLC and South Coast Associates.
 Additional general aviation service providers are listed in the Directory of Services.

 We offer the following information to our general aviation community: